-MYTH BUSTING: DOES TECHNOLOGY THREATEN TRADITION?by Nina Penson
+MYTH BUSTING: DOES TECHNOLOGY THREATEN TRADITION?by Vivalociti

 If yours is a bank rooted in tradition, you’ve probably spent decades building your customer base and establishing your business and brand within your community.
 You know your community, and it knows you.
 Though tradition can and should be a core part of your financial institution’s identity, it can threaten forward progress if it leads to a “status quo” way of thinking.

 Change is inevitable, especially in the financial industry.
 Today, we’re seeing new technology enter the industry at such a rapid pace that failure to evolve is threatening institutions’ futures.
 Embracing technology is a necessity, but when the team at La Macchia Group talks technology with a bank executive, there are usually a few themes that come up.

 Here are a few myths we’re going to bust